 In: L’Europe des citoyens et la citoyenneté européenne. Évolutions, limites et perspectives, edited by Michel Catala, Stanislas Jeannesson, Anne-Sophie Lamblin-Gourdin, 69-87.
 Bern: Peter Lang, 2016.

 This chapter reviews European negotiations on European citizenship from 1974 through 1992.
 It shows that the project of European citizenship progressed alongside German security problems and the German project for a European foreign policy or a European defence.
 Citizenship rights were meant to guarantee the support for common foreign and defence policies.
-The rights under negotiation were the right to participate in political life and an unconditional right of residence.
-For both rights however, the article shows that European citizenship was still partial in 1992 after the treaty of Maastricht.
+The negotiated rights were the right to participate in political life and an unconditional right of residence.
+For both rights however, the article shows that European citizenship was still incomplete in 1992 after the treaty of Maastricht.
 Voting and eligibility rights were limited to local and European elections and the right of residence required demonstrating sufficient resources.